 Remembrance Sunday, which this year falls on 11th November, is a day for the whole nation to remember and honour those who sacrificed their lives to secure and protect our freedom.
 On Sunday 11th November, Crewe will get together for a service to commemorate the contribution of British and Commonwealth military and civilian servicemen and […]

-Crewe Town Council was formed, as a result of a referendum, in April 2013.
-The Council took over from the Crewe Charter Trustees who had been responsible for civic functions in Crewe since Crewe and Nantwich Borough Council was absorbed into Cheshire East Borough Council in 2009.
-The Town Council on the basis of the population of Crewe is believed to be one of the top five largest councils in the country.
-The people of Crewe are represented by 19 Labour members and one independent who were elected in Spring 2013.
-The next elections are due in 2015.
+Crewe Town Council was formed in April 2013 following a referendum .
+The Council took over from the Charter Trustees who had been responsible for civic functions in Crewe since Crewe and Nantwich Borough Council was absorbed into Cheshire East Borough Council in 2009.
+Based on population, Crewe Town Council is believed to be one of the five largest parish or town councils in the country.
+The people of Crewe are represented by 20 Town Councillors who were elected in May 2015 to serve a four year term.

-The vision for the Town Council is a simple one: to be a strong voice representing the best interests of the people of the Town.
+The vision for the Town Council is a simple one: to be a strong voice representing the best interests of the people of Crewe.

 The Council is based at 1 Chantry Court, Forge Street, Crewe CW1 2DL.
 To contact the Council please use the ‘contact’ tab in the menu bar above.
 To contact any of your Town Councillors please find them via the details here.